-The Wolper Law Firm is currently investigating claims against Ray Reece, a Financial Advisor at MONEY Concepts Capital Corp. in Farmington, MO.
+The Wolper Law Firm, P.A. is currently investigating claims against Ray Reece, a Financial Advisor at MONEY Concepts Capital Corp. in Farmington, MO.
 Ray Reece has been in the securities industry since the 1980s and previously worked at Prudential Insurance Co.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), since 2015, Ray Reece has been the subject of three customer complaints, alleging sales practice violations.
 The specific allegations against Ray Reece include the following:

 April 2018—” Customer alleges RR misrepresented the product as they were not informed it was not publicly traded and therefore illiquid.”